 Plugins for SDRuno

-Nevertheless, since I am an enthousiastic user of the SDRplay device, and the plugin interface for plugins in SDRuno is reasonably easy, I converted some of the decoders that were written for the sw software to plugins for the SDRuno environment.
+Nevertheless, since I am an enthousiastic user of the SDRplay devices, and the plugin interface for plugins in SDRuno is reasonably easy, I converted some of the decoders that were written for the sw software to plugins for the SDRuno environment.

-All plugins except the acars plugins share the same model for input handling: The SDRuno provides an interface for (complex) samples that are decimated to 192000 Ss.
+All plugins except the acars plugins share the same model for input handling: SDRuno provides an interface for (complex) samples that are decimated to 192000 S/s.
 Most plugins deal with signals with a small bandwidth, e.g. psk31 signals have (in theory) a bandwidth of less than 50 Hz, and DRM takes 10 KHz, so even for 192000 additional filtering and decimation is required.

-The group of plugins for cw, rtty and psk are relatively simple.
+The group of plugins for cw, rtty and psk is relatively simple.
 The real problems with handling the kind of signals for these plugins is in accurate tuning.
-An offset of 20 to 30 Hz is sufficient to make decoding of e.g. psk31 signals, especially qpsk32 signals, impossible.
+An offset of 20 to 30 Hz is sufficient to make decoding of e.g. psk31 signals, especially qpsk31 signals, impossible.
 For an amateur RTTY signal the space between mark and space is 170 Hz, so a tuning offset of even less than 100 Hz ruins decoding here.

 cw psk rtty